• Skip to primary navigation

 It works perfectly fine for making sauerkraut.

-However, it works fine because the one I use doesn't contain additives such as iodine or anti-caking agents that regular table salt often (but not always) contains.
-These additives can interfere with the fermentation process.
+The one I use doesn't contain additives such as iodine or anti-caking agents that regular table salt often (but not always) contains.
+These additives "may" interfere with the fermentation process.
+But, iodine isn't a that big of an issue, if at all.

 Pink Himalayan salt is often recommended by some because of its trace elements and proposed health benefits.
 None of this is 100% proven by research, although there is some "loose" research that really just proves there is more research needed.
 These trace elements are such a small part of the salt itself, that you would possibly need to eat a ridiculous (or even dangerous) amount of it to obtain the health benefits.